-Adapted from a novel by Thomas Flanagan, and directed by Michael Garvey, the drama is an RTÉ co-production with the French television station FR 3 in association with Britain's Channel 4, featuring Irish, French and English actors.
+Adapted from a novel by Thomas Flanagan, and directed by Michael Garvey, the six part drama is an RTÉ co-production with the French television station FR 3 in association with Britain's Channel 4, featuring Irish, French and English actors.

 Eighteen months of planning has gone into the production and keeping 1981 hidden from view is one of the more onerous tasks for the crew.
 Telephone and electricity cables have been re-routed underground and RTÉ organised piped television for the town in return for taking down television aerials.